+Column 1 Column 2

+Purposes Definition

-Column 1 Purposes Column 2 Definition Accommodation building 201 Premises for the purposes of providing accommodation, comprising only rooming units, (including motels, boarding-houses, guest houses, itinerant workers accommodation, hostels, serviced rooms, student accommodation, or any similar use), but does not include a Bed and breakfast, Caravan park, Institutional residence, Retirement village, or any other separately defined residential premises.
+Accommodation building 215 Premises for the purposes of providing accommodation, comprising only rooming units, (including motels, boarding-houses, guest houses, itinerant workers accommodation, hostels, serviced rooms, student accommodation, or any similar use), but does not include a Bed and breakfast, Caravan park, Institutional residence, Retirement village, or any other separately defined residential premises.
 The term includes a building or buildings or any parts thereof used for the provision of meals to residents (whether or not such facilities are open to public use), common room facilities and the like, or for the purposes of a manager's residence/office, restaurant and conference facilities.

-$^{^{\}rm 201}$ Accommodation buildings are primarily Class 1(b) or Class 3 buildings under the BCA
+215 Accommodation buildings are primarily Class 1(b) or Class 3 buildings under the BCA

-Column 1 Purposes Column 2 Definition Annexed apartment Part of a dwelling house comprising a semi- indeapartment or area providing residential accommodation attached to the dwelling house, where the apartment: (a) may be self-contained; but (a) does not have a title separate to that of the dwelling hand nouse; (b) contains only one bedroom; and (c) is visually integrated with the dwelling-house and not be identified as forming a separate dwelling unit; and (d) the total site cover of all buildings and structures on the does not exceed 50%. he site The term does not include a Caretaker's residence or Revillage as separately defined. etirement Bed and breakfast Premises for the overnight accommodation of tourists and travellers (including meals) provided by the occupiers of the dwelling house on the site except if associated with a rural activity.
-The term includes any dwelling unit or rooming unit provided within the curtilage of the dwelling house but does not include a host farm.
+Column 1 Colu mn 2 Purposes Column 2 Definition Annexed apartment or ar of a dwelling house comprising a semi- independent apartment ea providing residential accommodation within or attached to welling house, where the apartment: (a) may be self-contained; but (b) does not have a title separate to that of the dwelling house; and (c) contains only one bedroom; and (d) is visually integrated with the dwelling-house and not able to be identified as forming a separate dwelling unit; and (e) the total site cover of all buildings and structures on the site does not exceed 50%. term does not include a Caretaker's residence or Retirement e as separately defined.
+Bed and breakfast (inclu the s any c ises for the overnight accommodation of tourists and travellers iding meals) provided by the occupiers of the dwelling house on ite except if associated with a rural activity.
+The term includes dwelling unit or rooming unit provided within the curtilage of the ing house but does not include a host farm.
 Caravan park Premises for the parking and/or siting of two or more caravans (with or without fixed annexes) and/or relocatable homes for the purpose of providing accommodation for fee or reward.
 The term includes camping areas and/or onsite cabins for short term accommodation where such camping areas and cabins are ancillary to caravan and/or relocatable home accommodation.
 The term also includes any manager's office and residence, any amenity buildings and any recreation and entertainment facilities that cater exclusively for the occupants of the caravan park.
-The term does not include Accommodation buildings or Multiple dwelling units as separately defined.
-Caretaker's residence 202 Premises comprising a dwelling unit only for care-taking purposes in association with a non-residential purpose conducted lawfully on the same site and includes enjoyment of domestic pets, domestic horticulture and home occupation.
-Display home Premises for: (a) display to the general public as a type of residential premises that is being offered to be built; or l (b) display of residential premises to the general public some other business or commercial purpose includ promotion of a contest for which the premises are of as a prize; or ing the (c) the promotion and sale of land units within a reside estate or other residential premises within which it i located.
+The term does not include Accommodation buildings or Multiple Caretaker's residence 216 dwelling units as separately defined.
+Premises comprising a dwelling unit only for care-taking purposes in association with a non-residential purpose conducted lawfully on the same site and includes enjoyment of domestic pets, domestic horticulture and home occupation.
+Display home Prem ises for: (a) display to the general public as a type of residential premises that is being offered to be built; or (b) display of residential premises to the general public for some other business or commercial purpose including the promotion of a contest for which the premises are offered as a prize; or (C) the promotion and sale of land units within a residential estate or other residential premises within which it is located.

-$^{^{\}rm 202}$ A Caretaker's residence is a Class 4 or Class 1(a) building under the BCA
+216 A Caretaker's residence is a Class 4 or Class 1(a) building under the BCA